EdmundMartin/gosearcher/README.md

 * searchTerm - string
 * countryCode - string - Will return an error if country is not supported by Google. "com" - will use Google.com
 * languageCode - string - The language used to search - in the format of an ISO 639-1 Code
-* proxyString - string - The proxy you wish to use for the particular scrape, an empty string to scrape without a proxy
+* proxyString - empty interface - The proxy (string format) you wish to use for the particular scrape, or nil to scrape without a proxy
 * pages - int - The number of pages you wish to scrape.
 * count - int - The number of results per page - multiples of 10 up to 100.
 * backoff - int - The time to wait in between scraping pages, if more than one page of results is being scraped.